Time in Palestine: Israeli settlements

-The Israeli settlements on the West Bank adhere to Israel Standard Time, which switches to Israel Summer Time on a different date than Palestine switches to Palestine Summer Time.
+The Israeli settlements in the occupied West Bank adhere to Israel Standard Time, which switches to Israel Summer Time on a different date than Palestine switches to Palestine Summer Time.
 This creates a one-hour difference for a few days for different groups of people living in the same geographic area.

 IANA time zone database

 In the IANA time zone database, Palestine is given two zone identifiers in the file zone.tab: Asia/Gaza serving the Gaza Strip; and Asia/Hebron serving West Bank.
 These zones use EET (normal) and EEST (summer daylight) for their time zone abbreviations.